-We are facing inflation headwinds in compensation, travel and supply costs, however we do not believe that inflation has had a material effect on our business, financial condition, or operating results.
+We are facing inflation headwinds in compensation, travel, supply and inventory costs, however we do not believe that inflation has had a material effect on our business, financial condition, or operating results to date.

 ITEM 4.
 CONTROLS AND PROCEDURES

 (a) Evaluation of Disclosure Controls and Procedures